 The following Renegade interrupt, when female Shepard goes to sign up with the mercs at Omega.

-The crazy batarian prophet on Omega is constantly talking about how horrible humans are.
-What makes it hilarious is the fact that his entire audience is a gaggle of curious humans.
+The crazy Batarian prophet on Omega is constantly talking about how horrible Humans are.
+What makes it hilarious is the fact that his entire audience is a gaggle of curious Humans.
+And, in hindsight, it's very clever Foreshadowing...

-The salarian video game salesman has to be mentioned.
+The Salarian video game salesman.
 Everything he says is great, but some favorites:

 You can buy the first two tie-in novels (marketed as "military history," no less) in the Citadel Souvenirs shop.